Dr Pimms, Intermillennial Sleuth

 The Dr Pimms, Intermillennial Sleuth series, also known as the Dr Pimms novels, is a series of books written by Queanbeyan-based author L.J.M.
 Owen.

 Owen has a similar background to the main character, sharing studies in archaeology and librarianship, and received her Doctor of Philosophy in paleogenetics from the Australian National University (ANU) in 2003.
 The forensic science techniques and approaches in the Dr Pimms novels are based on Owen's studies and experience at the ANU.

 Her goal in writing the series is to promote women's roles throughout history.

 Series focus and settings

-The series focuses on Dr Elizabeth Pimms, who works at the National Library of Australia (Canberra), and also investigates archaeological mysteries.
+The series focuses on Dr Elizabeth Pimms, who works at the National Library of Australia in Canberra, and also investigates archaeological mysteries.
 The setting is a semi-fictional version of Canberra, as the version of the National Library includes the fictional Mahoney Griffin Library.
 Each book contrasts Dr Pimms' Canberra setting, with that of the featured archaeological investigation.